IBM/blue-cloud-mirror/scores/README.md

 ![scores service api](docimages/scores-architecture.png)

-Here is a small description for each major element in the diagram.
+Here is a small description for each major elements in the diagram.

 * **WebApp**